Continue reading on DataGuidance with:

 The Exemption Guidance Note provides clarity on the process of submitting an application in terms of Section 37 while also guiding responsible parties on the bounds and meaning of what would be considered a 'relevant function' in terms of Section 38.

-- in the public interest; and
+• in the public interest; and

-- appropriate safeguards have been put in place to protect the special personal information of the data subject.
+• appropriate safeguards have been put in place to protect the special personal information of the data subject.

 1.3.
 Case law

 In January 2021, the Facebook-owned messaging platform WhatsApp informed users it was preparing a new privacy policy, under which it could share certain user data, including location and mobile phone numbers, with Facebook and other businesses such as Instagram and Messenger.
-Against this and on 3 March 2021, the Information Regulator issued a statement about WhatsApp's proposed changes to its privacy policy and questioned its compliance with POPIA.
+Against this and on March 3, 2021, the Information Regulator issued a statement about WhatsApp's proposed changes to its privacy policy and questioned its compliance with POPIA.
+The Information Regulator's statement highlighted a number of concerns with regard to the revised WhatsApp policy and its application to South Africa, stating the following:

-In a separate matter, the National Department of Basic Education ('DBE') issued a notice, on 10 January 2022, that it would stray from the traditional process of publishing the national results of the 2021 Grade 12 final examinations in various national newspapers and news sites.
-The rationale for this decision stemmed from a consult with the Information Regulator as to the legality of this process in light of POPIA.
+In a separate matter, the National Department of Basic Education ('DBE') issued a notice, on January 10, 2022, that it would stray from the traditional process of publishing the national results of the 2021 Grade 12 final examinations in various national newspapers and news sites.
+The rationale for this decision stemmed from a consultation with the Information Regulator as to the legality of this process in light of POPIA.

 However, this decision was met with a significant amount of public outcry and resulted in an urgent application before the North Gauteng High Court which sought to reverse this decision by the DBE.
-On 18 January 2022, the Honourable Miller J issued a draft order in the North Gauteng High Court, ordering the DBE to ultimately reverse its decision.
+On January 18, 2022, the Honourable Miller J issued a draft order in the North Gauteng High Court, ordering the DBE to ultimately reverse its decision.
 The order specifically stated that the published results must not reflect the first names and/or surnames of any of the learners.
 Consequently, the national results were published with the names and surnames of the learners removed.

 2. Scope of Application